 In honor of National Penguin Awareness day, we bring you the aforementioned cute videos, along with this informative article on the state of penguins today.
 Most of the information isn’t the “happiest” but we hope that we are able to give you an idea of the threats penguins face, while also empowering you to do good.
 These five issues are some that we hope you are able to take action on, and help keep all penguin species safe, from the tiniest Fairy Penguin to the biggest Emperor.

-One of the biggest threats to many animal lives is climate change.
-The Emperor Penguin, the largest penguin species that inhabits Antarctica is facing a serious challenge brought on by climate change.
-The melting of ice affects the penguins food source of fish, quid, and krill, who in turn feed on zooplankton and phytoplankton that grow on the ice.
-It’s a domino effect that reaches to the penguins.
+One of the biggest threats to many animal lives is Climate change.
+The Emperor Penguin, the largest penguin species that inhabit Antarctica is facing a serious challenge brought on by Climate change.
+The melting of ice affects the penguins’ food source of fish, squid, and krill, who in turn feed on zooplankton and phytoplankton that grow on the ice.
+It’s a domino effect that reaches the penguins.
 Learn more in this OGP article, “Climate Change Threatens Antarctic Penguin Population.”

 In good news, the Emperor Penguin population in 2012 was found to be much higher than anticipated, using a method of counting images of penguin colonies from space.
 This method is less costly and more accurate than on-the-ground techniques and will allow scientists to get a better idea of what is happening to penguin populations from year to year.

 What you can do: There are so many things you can do to reduce your impact on the environment and thereby help to reduce Climate change.
 Check out the EPA’s tip list, and remember that what you put on your plate has a big impact.

 2. Oil Spills